deirofelippe/curso-fullcycle/kubernetes/README.md

 ## Usar o DevContainers do VSCode

-- Abre a pasta no vscode
+- Abre a pasta `./` no vscode
-- Instale a extensão DevContainers
+- Instale a extensão Dev Containers
 - `ctlr+shift+p` `Rebuild and Reopen in Container`